misterfoxy/Tech-Pathway-React/01-Progressing/04-Props/README.md

 * You will notice that the application does render but none of the links are clickable

-* Now navigate to [Unsolved/src/App.js](Unsolved/src/App.js) in .
-You will notice there is a handleLink() function that hasn't been used yet.
+* Now navigate to [Unsolved/src/App.js](Unsolved/src/App.js).
+You will notice there is a handleLink() function that hasn't been used just yet.
 You will also notice a number of commented sections labeled "TODO".

 * Add handleLink as a prop to the Header component in App.js.
-Then, go to the Header component (/src/components/Header/Header.js) and add props as an argument and pass all the props to the Nav using the spread operator (HINT: {...props}).
+Then, go to the Header component [Unsolved/src/components/Header/Header.js](Unsolved/src/components/Header/Header.js) and add props as an argument and pass all the props to the Nav using the spread operator.

-* Next, go to the Nav component (/src/components/Nav/Nav.js) and add props to the argument.
+* Next, go to the Nav component [Unsolved/src/components/Nav/Nav.js](Unsolved/src/components/Nav/Nav.js) and add props to the argument.
 Then, add each coresponding prop to each TODO section as specified.

-* Then, go back to /src/App.js and add handleLink() as a prop to all Card components.
+* Then, go back to [Unsolved/src/App.js](Unsolved/src/App.js) and add handleLink() as a prop to all Card components.

-* Then, go to the Card component (/src/components/Card/Card.js) and do the same as you did with the Nav.
+* Then, go to the Card component [Unsolved/src/components/Card/Card.js](Unsolved/src/components/Card/Card.js) and do the same as you did with the Nav.

 ### Hints